 - It only comes with a 1-year limited warranty.

 Daiwa Ultralight Spinmatic

-Diawa is known for making quality, budget-friendly trout fishing rod, so don’t let the Ultralight Spinmatic’s low price tag fool you into thinking it’s just a cheap piece of junk.
+Daiwa is known for making quality, budget-friendly trout fishing rods, so don’t let the Ultralight Spinmatic’s low price tag fool you into thinking it’s just a cheap piece of junk.
 It’s a well-made and almost shockingly sensitive rod that makes it one of the best choices for trout fishing.

 The Diawa Ultralight Spinmatic is a lightweight 6″ rod with a two-piece design.
 It has high-performance graphite blanks, and the fact that it breaks down into two pieces doesn’t seem to diminish this rod’s sensitivity in the least.
 If a fish so much as looks at your bait, you’ll feel it.
 It is quite a thin rod, so use caution to avoid breaking it.

 This rod has a lot of great features that would suggest a much more expensive piece of equipment than it actually is.
 It has low-friction aluminum oxide guides and a genuine Fuji reel seat that will accommodate practically any compatible ultralight spinning reel.
 Pair it with Diawa’s QR Ultralight Spinning reel for the best trout rod and reel combo.